Thierno Barry (footballer, born 2002)

-Thierno Mamadou Barry (born 21 October 2002) is a French professional footballer who plays as a striker for Premier League club Everton.
+Thierno Mamadou Barry (born 21 October 2002) is a French professional footballer who plays as a striker for club Everton.

 Club career

 Early career

-Born in Lyon, Barry played for SC Toulon before moving to FC Sochaux-Montbéliard in 2021; he was initially assigned to the reserve team in Championnat National 3.
-Despite scoring in a regular basis, he never played for the first team.
+Born in Lyon, Barry played for Toulon before moving to Sochaux in 2021; he was initially assigned to the reserve team in the Championnat National 3.
+Despite scoring on a regular basis, he never played for the first team.

 On 6 July 2022, after a successful test period, Barry was awarded a contract for two seasons in Belgium with Beveren.
 He finished the season with 20 goals overall, as they narrowly missed out promotion.

 Basel

-On 3 July 2023, Swiss Super League club FC Basel announced that Barry had signed on a four-year contract.
-He joined Basel's first team for their 2023–24 season under head coach Timo Schultz.
+On 3 July 2023, Swiss Super League club Basel announced that Barry had signed on a four-year contract.
+He joined Basel's first team for the 2023–24 season under head coach Timo Schultz.
 After playing in two test games, Barry made his league debut for the club in an away match at the Kybunpark on 22 July against St. Gallen.
 Barry would be shown a second yellow card and dismissed in the 69th minute, as Basel were defeated 2–1.

 Barry scored his first goal for his new club in his next match five days later, coming in the first leg of the UEFA Europa Conference League second qualifying round on 27 July against Tobol from Kazakhstan.
 However, Barry would be shown a straight red card later in the match, and was dismissed for the second time in his first two competitive appearances with the club as Basel suffered a 3–1 defeat.